 If you don’t have a food processor, you can cut the butter into the flour with a pastry blender or a fork.
 It will take longer, but work just fine.

 3 Refrigerate the crumb topping: Scoop out about 1/3 of the crumb mixture and press it into a bowl, which helps to make larger clumps of crumbs for the topping.
 Cover and refrigerate for at least 15 minutes or until needed for the topping.

 4 Press the bottom crust into the pan: Firmly press the remaining 2/3 of the crumbs into the bottom of the prepared pan to create the base for the bars.
 I like to use a measuring cup to press the crumbs into the pan and really compact the crust.

-5 Bake for 15 minutes.
+5 Bake for 13 to 15 minutes.
 Check the crust partway through cooking, and if it's puffed up, press it down gently with a spatula.
+When done, the top of the crust should feel dry, but the color will still be pale (not golden).
 Tip: This step is called par-baking, because you are partially baking the crust.

 6 Make the blueberry filling and top with crumbs: In a mixing bowl, toss the blueberries with the sugar, cornstarch, lemon juice, and zest together to coat.
 Spread the berries over the par-baked crust.

 Remove the remaining crumb mixture from the fridge and crumble.
 Crumble it with your fingers and sprinkled over the blueberry filling.

 7 Bake the crumb bars: Bake for 40 to 45 minutes, or until the blueberries are bubbling and the crumb topping is golden.
 Remove the bars from the oven and transfer to a cooling rack.
 Cool completely in the pan, at least 2 hours, before lifting from the pan using the parchment and cutting into squares.